The Cranberries: 1996–2000: To the Faithful Departed and Bury the Hatchet

-In late 2001, the Cranberries had sold more than 33 million albums worldwide.
+2001–2008: Wake Up and Smell the Coffee and hiatus

 On 22 October 2001, the album Wake Up and Smell the Coffee was released; the band's old producer Stephen Street returned to produce the album.
 The album peaked at No. 46 on the US Billboard 200, and No. 2 on the Spanish, Italian and French album charts.
 It went to No. 8 on the Billboard Canadian Albums Chart and reached No. 61 in the UK.
 The first single released from the album was "Analyse", which charted in the US Adult Top 40 at a peak of 26.
 In January 2002, they released the second single "Time Is Ticking Out", and some months later another one, "This Is the Day".
-In September, a greatest hits album was released entitled Stars: The Best of 1992–2002, which was released alongside an eponymous DVD of music videos.
+In September, a greatest hits album was released titled Stars: The Best of 1992–2002, which was released alongside an eponymous DVD of music videos.
 The album peaked in the UK at No. 20.
 The song "Stars" was released as a single from that album.
 They started a European tour in mid-October 2002 and ended in December.